jonafi/note-taker/README.md

 ## Usage

-The application is live and hoste on [Heroku](http://john-ferro-note-taker.herokuapp.com)
+The application is live and hosted on [Heroku](http://john-ferro-note-taker.herokuapp.com)